2020, Vol. 4 Issue 1, Part B

 How to cite this article:

-Dr. Aman Deep and Dr. Anupam Kumar.
+Dr. Aman Deep, Dr. Anupam Kumar.
 Homoeopathic management of hyperuricemia in primary gout: A randomized single blind placebo controlled study.
-International Journal of Homoeopathic Sciences.
-2020; 4(1): 73-77.
+Int J Hom Sci 2020;4(1):73-77.